ClayAssis/HEALTH-INSURANCE-CROSS-SELL-PREDICTION/README.md

 ### ***HYPOTHESIS CREATION***

 **- Customer:**
-* More than 60% of customers who want health insurance are women.
+* More than 60% of customers who want Vehicle insurance are women.
-* Young people account for less than 30% of custumers who want health insurance.
+* Young people account for less than 30% of custumers who want Vehicle insurance.
-* The older the customer, greater is the possibility of wanting health insurance.
+* The older the customer, greater is the possibility of wanting Vehicle insurance.
-* Employers account for more than 75% or more of customers who want health insurance.
+* Employers account for more than 75% or more of customers who want Vehicle insurance.
-* The high-salary ccustomers are more likely to get health insurance.
+* The high-salary ccustomers are more likely to get Vehicle insurance.

 **- Vehicle:**
-* Customers with car insurance are more lilkely to get health insurance.
+* Customers with car insurance are more lilkely to get Vehicle insurance.
-60% or more of the customers with two-year-old vehicle are more likely to pay for health insurance.
+60% or more of the customers with two-year-old vehicle are more likely to pay for Vehicle insurance.
-* Less than 40% of customers who have damaged the vehicle don't want to get the health insurance.
+* Less than 40% of customers who have damaged the vehicle don't want to get the Vehicle insurance.
-* Customers who use the car to work are more likely to get health insurance.
+* Customers who use the car to work are more likely to get Vehicle insurance.
-* Customers with car ticket aren't more likely to get health insurance.
+* Customers with car ticket aren't more likely to get Vehicle insurance.
 Womens is 40% or less of the curstomers with car ticket.

 **- Driving License:**
 * Most customers are licensed to drive.
-* Customers with two or more years licensed to drive are more likely to get health insurance.
+* Customers with two or more years licensed to drive are more likely to get Vehicle insurance.
 * Customers with more one year or more licensed to drive have car ticket.
 60% or more of the curstomers with one or more years of driving lincense have vehicle damages.
 * The older is the vehicle, more likely the customers have a car ticket.

 **- Associated:**
-* Older customers are more likely to pay less for the annual health insurance.
+* Older customers are more likely to pay less for the annual Vehicle insurance.
-* 70% or more of the customers with car insurance are more likely to get health insurance.
+* 70% or more of the customers with car insurance are more likely to get Vehicle insurance.
-* Older customers and those which pay more for annual health insurance are more likely to get health insurance.
+* Older customers and those which pay more for annual Vehicle insurance are more likely to get Vehicle insurance.
 * 60% or more of the associated customers don't have car ticket.
 * 70% or less of the associated customers are women.
-* More than 60% of the associated customers are more likely to get health insurance.
+* More than 60% of the associated customers are more likely to get Vehicle insurance.
-* The more associated, more likely they may get the health insurance.
+* The more associated, more likely they may get the Vehicle insurance.

 **- Channel of Outreaching:**
 * 60% or more of the customers contacted by email are younger than 40 years.
-* 75% or less of the telefone catacted customers are more likely to get health insurance.
+* 75% or less of the telefone catacted customers are more likely to get Vehicle insurance.
-* The most channel used to contact was the website advertisement for health insurance.
+* The most channel used to contact was the website advertisement for Vehicle insurance.
 * 80% or more of the customers contacted by telefone are older than 60 years old.

 **- Selected Hypothesis:**
-* More than 60% of customers who want health insurance are women.
+* More than 60% of customers who want Vehicle insurance are women.
-* Young people account for less than 30% of custumers who want health insurance.
+* Young people account for less than 30% of custumers who want Vehicle insurance.
-* The older the customer, greater is the possibility of wanting health insurance.
+* The older the customer, greater is the possibility of wanting Vehicle insurance.
-* Customers with car insurance are more lilkely to get health insurance.
+* Customers with car insurance are more lilkely to get Vehicle insurance.
-* 60% or more of the customers with two-year-old vehicle are more likely to pay for health insurance.
+* 60% or more of the customers with two-year-old vehicle are more likely to pay for Vehicle insurance.
-* Less than 40% of customers who have damaged the vehicle don't want to get the health insurance.
+* Less than 40% of customers who have damaged the vehicle don't want to get the Vehicle insurance.
-* Older customers and those which pay more for annual health insurance are more likely to get health insurance.
+* Older customers and those which pay more for annual Vehicle insurance are more likely to get Vehicle insurance.
-* The more associated, more likely they may get the health insurance.
+* The more associated, more likely they may get the Vehicle insurance.

 **Step 03.
 Data Filtering:** Data filtering is used to remove columns or rows that are not part of the business.
 For example, columns with customer ID, hash code or rows with age that does not consist of human age.